Former Sen. Tim Johnson, the last Democrat to hold statewide office in South Dakota, dies at 77

 “Tim always quipped that neither the left, nor the right, had a monopoly on all of the good ideas, but that working together, we can find common ground for the good of our country," Johnson’s family said in the news release.
 "In his work and life, Tim showed us never to give up.”

-Just a month after Democrats reclaimed the Senate by a one-vote margin in 2006, Johnson became disoriented during a media conference call and underwent emergency brain surgery.
+That resilience was tested in 2006.
+Just a month after Democrats reclaimed the Senate by a one-vote margin, Johnson became disoriented during a media conference call and underwent emergency brain surgery.
 He’d suffered a life-threatening brain hemorrhage, sparking what many called an unseemly round of speculation in Washington about which party would control the next Senate.

 But he returned to Washington nine months later, physically weaker yet mentally sharp.
 He later joked by opening his first post-surgery media conference call with: "As I was saying... ."